FIWARE/contribution-requirements/docs/GE_Checklist.md

 The following information **MUST** be submitted to FF Staff:

 -   The URL of all of the GitHub Repositories holding the code base
--   The version number of the initial release to be included in the catalogue - this **MUST** correspond to a real release tag found on the GitHub repository
+-   <a style="color:red!important" href="https://bestpractices.coreinfrastructure.org/en/projects/1#version_semver">&#169;</a> The version number of the initial release to be included in the catalogue - this **MUST** correspond to a real release tag found on the GitHub repository
 -   The location of the official `Dockerfile`, so an “official” FIWARE docker